The European Union Tissue and Cells Directives

-Establishments carrying out the above activities are required to meet the standards which are detailed in the Guide to Quality and Safety Assurance of Human Tissues and Cells for Patient Treatments as implemented by HTA Directions 003/2010.
+Establishments carrying out the above activities are required to meet the standards which are detailed in the Guide to Quality and Safety Assurance of Human Tissues and Cells for Patient Treatment as implemented by HTA Directions 002/2018.

-HTA Directions 003/2010 consolidate and clarify the standards required under the Human Tissue (Quality and Safety of Tissues and Cells for Human Application) Regulations 2007.
+HTA Directions 002/2018 consolidate and clarify the standards required under the Human Tissue (Quality and Safety of Tissues and Cells for Human Application) Regulations 2007 (as amended).

 Establishments previously licensed under the Human Tissue Act 2006 for storage for transplantation